underscoreio/shapeless-guide/src/pages/generic/lazy.md

 it assumes that branch of search is "diverging".
-This is a problem for shapeless because types like `::[H, T]` and `:+:[H, T]` come up in different generic representations and cause the compiler to give up prematurely.
+This is a problem for shapeless because types like `::[H, T]` and `:+:[H, T]` can appear several times as the compiler expands different generic representations.
+This causes the compiler to give up prematurely even though it would eventually find a solution if it persisted with the same expansion.
 Consider the following types:

 ```tut:book:silent